Name Title Office Phone Vacant Director

 Animal Subjects Protections: Training

-In order to conduct research with animals or working with animals in a teaching setting, all staff and students must participant in the Animal Users Health and Safety Program (AUHSP), complete the required CITI training modules, and attend a facility orientation (if applicable).
+In order to conduct research with animals or working with animals in a teaching setting, all staff and students must complete the required general training modules, attend a facility orientation (if applicable), and participant in the Animal Users Health and Safety Program (AUHSP).
 Additionally, all staff and students conducting research with animals must be listed on an approved IACUC protocol.

-All personnel actively involved with animal protocols must complete CITI training modules for animal care and use.
+All personnel actively involved with animal protocols must complete Collaborative Institution Training Initiative (CITI) training modules for animal care and use.
 All personnel are required to complete the Investigators, Staff and Students, Basic Course (Working with the IACUC) AND the appropriate species specific training and the post procedure care training (depending on the species utilized in the protocol).
 Completion certificates (completion dates within the past three years) are required to be uploaded for all personnel as part of the submission package.
-Additionally hands-on procedure specific training may be required by the IACUC.
+Additionally hands-on procedure-specific training may be required by the IACUC.

 For more information on CITI training see the CITI training page.